compose-spec/compose-spec/spec.md

 ### network_mode

-`network_mode` sets service container's network mode.
+`network_mode` sets a service container's network mode.
 Available values are platform specific, but Compose defines specific values which must be implemented as described if supported:

 - `none`: Turns off all container networking.
-- `host`: Gives the container raw access to host's network interface.
+- `host`: Gives the container raw access to the host's network interface.
-- `service:{name}`: Gives the containers access to the specified service only
+- `service:{name}`: Gives the containers access to the specified service only.

 ```yml
     network_mode: "host"